 Try to spread out your external links according to the context.
 You surely have blog posts that fit the content they link to better.

-This way, you actually show the audience how great your content is, rather than making them try to find out.
+This way, you actually show the audience how great your content is, rather than making them dig through to find out.
 And, if they like what you’re saying, it’s likely that they will come back to your blog.

 4. Vary Your Anchor Text

-Recently search engines have begun penalizing websites that have suspicious anchor texts.
+Search engines have recently begun penalizing websites that have suspicious anchor texts.
 This is proof that you have little interest in the quality of your content.

 You should still have an anchor text that makes your link stand out.
 But try to blend it into the context.
 Don’t make it weird.